 Preparation:

 Put the pasta in boiling salted water.
 We look at the cooking recommendations in terms of time.
-It depends on each one if they prefer the pasta more “al dente” or not.
+It depends on each person whether they prefer the pasta more "al dente" or not.

-Meanwhile, slice the garlic cloves and chop the chanterelles into small cubes.
+Meanwhile, slice the garlic cloves and cut the chanterelles into small cubes.
 In our Saute we add 3 tablespoons of oil and if you want you can add a little butter (size of a walnut).
-When the oil is hot, add the minced garlic and brown carefully so that it does not burn, add the chanterelles and brown for about 10 minutes.
+When the oil is hot, add the sliced garlic and brown, being careful not to burn it, add the chanterelles and brown for about 10 minutes.

-When the pasta is ready, add it to the frying pan and sauté it, move it with a wooden paddle so as not to scratch it.
+When the pasta is ready, add it to the pan and fry it, stir it with a wooden paddle so as not to scratch it.
 Add the rosemary to release the essence, if you don't like it you can do without it.
-Season with salt and pepper and continue frying for about 5 minutes, no more.
+Season with salt and pepper and continue to sauté for about 5 minutes, no more.

-One piece of advice: when I add the noodles, I add two or three tablespoons of the same cooking water; in this way the noodles do not stick.
+A piece of advice: when I add the noodles, I add two or more spoons of the same cooking water; this way the noodles don't stick.

 Ready to serve.
 We can add grated Parmesan if you like.